 Dirty River: A Queer Femme of Color Dreaming Her Way Home

-Looking back at being a teenager the 1990s, it was a heady time of feeling like you could hit the road with a backpack and break all the rules and carve out your own life in a new city on your own terms in a subculture that wasn't going to make your life easy but would at least accept you as you were and support you in making all your own mistakes.
-Leah Lakshmi Piepzna-Samarasinha did just that; she left a troubled family life in the US and found a sort of grubby, queer anarchopunk redemption in Canada.
-Her memoir is as intense and disjointed as her experience, "dreaming her way home" through stories of immigration court, queer South Asian dance nights, navigating a disability and processing the traumas of abuse, navigating the dirty river of the past and figuring out her own identity and her own life.
-We need more coming-of-age stories like this one for a generation that has finally grown up enough to look back on our past adventures and trials and start to put them all in perspective.
+Teenhood in the 1990s was full of the feeling that you could hit the road with a backpack and carve out your own life in a new city or subculture.
+Leah Lakshmi Piepzna-Samarasinha did just that; she left a troubled family life in the US and found grubby, queer, anarchopunk redemption in Canada.
+Her memoir is as intense and disjointed as her experience, "dreaming her way home" through stories of immigration court, queer South Asian dance nights, navigating a disability and the traumas of abuse, navigating the dirty river of the past and figuring out her own identity and her own life.
 If you were ever a lost, traveling kid, or just lost, or had to come to terms with a million intersecting identities in a cookie cutter world, this book is for you.

 You must log in to comment.